 Good performance is very closely related to good user experience.
-User wants to see constant progress with the game and do the smooth gameplay.
+Users want to see constant progress with the game and do the smooth gameplay.
 To get the optimal result, graphics performance needs to be up to snuff and work across all different mobile devices (phones, tablets etc.) the very same.
-This can be achieved by optimizing graphics performance with test automaton on real mobile devices.
+This can be achieved by optimizing graphics performance with test automation on real mobile devices.

 Different Types of Performance Tests

 Performance testing – this is the basic type of performance tests that provides information how quickly something is executed, how much it can be scaled (in terms of more graphics assets, or more connections/integrations) or how stable the performance is in general.
 Typical metrics from performance tests are CPU load, memory consumption and frames per second (FPS).
 Based on this data game developers should further improve the game to either scale down certain functionalities, heavy graphics assets or something else to ensure game works on lower-end devices as well.
 With performance tests, it is easy to fine-tune, further plan improvements on graphics, gameplay and connections, and optimize game accordingly.